shakfu/aldev/README.md

 When Link is enabled:
 - Status bar shows "ALDA LINK" instead of "ALDA NORMAL"
 - Playback tempo syncs with the Link session
-- Other Link-enabled apps (Ableton Live, etc.) will share the same tempo
+- Other Link-enabled apps (Ableton Live, etc.) share the same tempo

 ### Lua API